Ah, the draw shot – that elusive right-to-left shape that all great players play, right?

 - Improving face strike quality

-I go through all of the above in Next Level Golf – my program for serious golfers.
+I go through all of the above in The Accuracy Plan.
 Click the link (image) below if you want to learn more.

 Take Home Notes